French Guiana national football team: Overview

 As an overseas department of the French Republic, it is an integral part of France and thus not a member of FIFA.
 French Guiana is therefore not eligible to enter a team in the World Cup independent of France.
 As full citizens of France, indistinguishable from any other French citizen, French Guianans are eligible to play for the France national football team.

-Bernard Lama and Florent Malouda are two examples of Guianese players who have played for the France national team.
-Lama winning the 1998 World Cup, and UEFA Euro 2000.
-Malouda playing as a runner-up during the 2006 World Cup.
+Bernard Lama, Mike Maignan and Florent Malouda are three examples of Guianese players who have played for the France national team; Maignan is currently the first choice goalkeeper for the France national team and won the UEFA Nations league 2020–21 with the team; Lama was a member of the 1998 World Cup and UEFA Euro 2000 winning squads while Malouda played for the French team that finished runner-up in the 2006 World Cup.